mikaelsundell/openimageio-lrplugin/README.md

 The openimageio-lrplugin is a set of lua scripts bundled with openimageio oiiotool.
 It is recommended to reset preferences from time to time to make sure fresh install runs as expected.

-Use: Option + Shift during start-up to reset Lightroom preferences.
+Use: Press Option + Shift during start-up to reset Lightroom preferences.

 Web Resources